YasaswiS/BooleansCalendar/README.md

 - Individual Mini Lab - Recursion  - completely functional with Input from User: [HTML page](https://github.com/AdityaS1426/BooleansCalendar/blob/master/src/main/resources/templates/LabsHTMLPages/Praveen/PraveenFactorial.html) [Java class](https://github.com/AdityaS1426/BooleansCalendar/blob/master/src/main/java/com/booleans/calendar/FRQ/Praveen/RecursionPraveen.java)
 - Able to adjust output by allowing user to enter in the desired number of paths: [Form for inputting Factorial number](https://github.com/AdityaS1426/BooleansCalendar/blob/master/src/main/resources/templates/LabsHTMLPages/Praveen/PraveenFactorial.html)
 - Began working on the Inheritance Lab, but it is not completely finished.
 (Visit the Scrum Board for detailed explanation on what is completed.)
+- Begin converting the tickets into advanced tickets so it is more clear on what each person does

 I was unable to get the HTML page for the Inheritance Lab Up so I am taking a point off.
 NOTE: Some labs only work on localhost:8080 as we were beginning integration/deployment to AWS.
 So the Heroku deployed website is not the complete project.
 If you see a whitelabel, it is a result of this beginning integration.
 Please clone the repository and run labs from there.